MilkBowl/Vault/README.md

 ## Building
-Vault comes with all libraries needed to build from the current branch and also comes with an Apache Ant build file (build.xml).
+Vault comes with all libraries needed to build from the current branch and also comes with an Apache Ant build file (build.xml) and a Maven build file (pom.xml).
+Maven is currently the preferred build method.

 ## Dependencies